Yeat: Bio And Career Highlights

 Early Life and Education

-Noah Olivier Smith was born in Irvine, California, to a Romanian mother and a father of Mexican and British descent who was also a musician.
-This diverse background influenced his eclectic style.
+Born in Irvine, California, Noah Olivier Smith was raised by a Romanian mother and a father of Mexican and British descent, who was also a musician.
+This diverse background influenced his eclectic artistic style.

-He spent his early childhood in Fullerton, California, before relocating to Portland, Oregon, where he attended Lakeridge High School.
-An early interest in music, sparked by his father’s band, foreshadowed his future career.
+He attended Lakeridge High School in Portland, Oregon.
+His early interest in music, sparked by his father’s band, foreshadowed his future career in hip-hop.

 Notable Relationships

-Yeat was in a relationship with Instagram personality Symone Ryley, which lasted until their public breakup in December 2024.
-Their on-again, off-again dynamic often drew fan attention.
+Over recent years, Yeat was publicly in a relationship with Instagram personality Symone Ryley, with their on-again, off-again dynamic often drawing fan attention.

-The rapper has no publicly confirmed children and his current relationship status remains single following his split from Ryley.
+Their public breakup occurred in December 2024.
+The rapper has no publicly confirmed children and his current relationship status remains single.

 Career Highlights